Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Method

 where $p$ is the index of pixels and the interpolation $\alpha \sim U(0, 1)$.
 The random patch $h$ is restricted by:

 where $d$ is the image width, $h_c$ is the patch center coordinate and $h_s$ is the patch size.

-After obtaining the synthetic abnormal image ${\bm x}_s$, we feed it forward our well-trained NDM and UDM (i.e., the Stage 1 in Fig.~\ref{DDAD}), and compute its $\mathcal{A}_{intra}$ and $\mathcal{A}_{inter}$.
-With the supervision of corresponding pseudo label ${\bm y}_s$, $F(\cdot)$ is then trained by the Focal Loss \citep{lin2017focal} as:
+After obtaining the synthetic abnormal image ${\bm x}_s$, we feed it through our well-trained NDM and UDM (i.e., Stage 1 in Fig.~\ref{DDAD}), and compute its $\mathcal{A}_{intra}$ and $\mathcal{A}_{inter}$.
+With the supervision of corresponding pseudo label ${\bm y}_s$, $F(\cdot)$ is then trained by the Focal Loss \citep{lin2017focal} as

-where the FL($\cdot$) is the Focal Loss function.
-For each pixel with prediction probability $p_t$ for the ground truth class, the focal loss is computed as:
+where FL($\cdot$) is the Focal Loss function.
+For each pixel with prediction probability $p_t$ for the ground truth class, the focal loss is computed as

 where $\gamma$ is the tunable focusing parameter.